How we plan to make an easy $1,500 this year in cashback rewards through simple credit card hacking.

 - Physician on FIRE – Blog Post

 What about you?
 What are some of your easy credit card hacking tips?
+Have you found an easy way to get cashback?

 This post may contain affiliate links.
 Please see disclaimer page for details.